 - Oxygen absorption capacity

-- Metabolic capacity used sugar and fatty acids for energy
+- Metabolic capacity, use of sugar and fatty acids for energy

 - Recovery after training thanks to antioxidant and detoxification reactions